benbiles/usbmidi_multichannel_audio_mixer/README.md

 EDIT THE CODE AND GET THE NUMBERS TO DO THINGS FROM THE ARDUINO :) !!!!

-the file AIC3101_codec_control will inistialise the Codec and output audio coming in from I2S.
-The Launch control controls volume left and right with knobs 1 & 2
+the file USBmidi_control_CS4385_DAC initializes the CS4385_DAC and contols the 8 volumes of the DAC's output.
+I am using digital pin 2 on the arduino to control reset on the DAC.
+WARNING !
+I have not programed any Mutec ( mute ) controls on the DACS startup, so don't blame me if you blow your speakers, ears etc !!
+The wiring diagram I used I copied from the softeare controlled wiring example in the datasheet.
+I set the inputs to I2S mode and FS speed to autodetect.

-I will be working next on an 8 channel mixer DAC for 8 channel mix control.
+the older file AIC3101_codec_control will inistialise the Codec and output audio coming in from I2S.
+The Launch control controls volume left and right with knobs 1 & 2. ( this code constantly writes to the 2 volume registers ) the volume register writes are only written on detecting new USBmidi data now in the USBmidi_control_CS4385 code. so you can copy that if you need it.
+I wont be working on the AIC3101 file..